strangetom/ingredient-parser/docs/source/start/index.rst

 name
     The name of the ingredient sentence, or None.

+preparation
+    The preparation notes for the ingredient.
+This is a string, or None is there are no preparation notes for the ingredient.

 comment
     The comment from the ingredient sentence.
 This is a string, or None if there is no comment.